JodhwaniMadhur/hacktoberfest/README.md

 ## 🚀 Deployment on EC2 <a name = "deployment"></a>

 For an EC2 instance you need a AWS account.
-The Linux AMI EC2 instance with 1GB of space is what we need select and then run it
+The Linux AMI EC2 instance with 1GB of space is what we need select and then run it.
+Steps to deploy server on EC2 => https://blog.devgenius.io/host-your-python-flask-on-aws-ec2-91735aa7127a

 ## ⛏️ Built Using <a name = "built_using"></a>